Invitation to Submit an Abstract - Now Closed

 - Business Intelligence, Analytics, Visualisation and Modelling – the Foundations of IR

-All accepted abstracts will be published in the forum handbook exactly as they are submitted.
-Abstracts will not be proof read or edited by the Forum Managers or Forum Organising Committee.
+All accepted abstracts will be published in the forum handbook / online exactly as they are submitted.
+Abstracts will not be proofread or edited by the Forum Managers or Forum Organising Committee.
 It is the responsibility of the presenting author to ensure that the abstract is submitted correctly.
-The Forum Managers will not be held responsible for abstract submissions not received via the online submission process, or for submission errors caused by internet service outages, hardware or software delays, power outages or unforeseen events.
-Faxed or mailed abstracts on diskettes/CD will not be accepted.
-If you are unable to submit via the website, please contact the Forum Managers via email: firstname.lastname@example.org
+If you are unable to submit via the website, please contact the Forum Managers.

-Authors whose abstracts are accepted for inclusion in the forum program will be advised from the Advice of Acceptance to Authors due date (anchor link to Important Dates) and at that time will receive detailed instructions regarding the requirements for full paper submission, if applicable.
+Authors whose abstracts are accepted for inclusion in the forum program will be advised once abstract reviews have taken place at that time will receive detailed instructions regarding the requirements moving forward.